Bou Meng: Painting propaganda pictures inside S-21

 A few weeks after his interrogation started, two youths visited the cells in order to find prisoners who could paint portraits and pictures.
 Bou Meng told them that he could do the job.
 But they also warned him that he would be killed if the picture was not lifelike.

 Then, Bou Meng was taken to the health clinic of the prison in order to heal his wounds, and he met Comrade Duch, the chief of S-21.
 His treatment completely changed after being appointed as painter.
 He had to paint portraits of Pol Pot, Karl Marx, and other propaganda pictures.
 He said: "Because of my painting skills, I was now treated less harshly".
-He was also in touch with other prisoners who had been granted special treatment because of his skill, and one of those was Vann Nath.
+He was also in touch with other prisoners who had been granted special treatment because of their skills, and one of those was Vann Nath.

 Escape from S-21

-The Vietnamese were getting closer and closer and, on January 7, 1979 Bou Meng and others were told to line up and they were walked to the exit gate of S-21.
+The Vietnamese were getting closer and closer and, on 7 January 1979 Bou Meng and others were told to line up and they were walked to the exit gate of S-21.
 Bou Meng was scared, as he thought that his last day had come.
 They had to walk westward without being given food or water.
 They also passed Choeung Ek (the Killing Fields area) where they smelled a "stench of something like dead animals on the night breeze".
 At a certain point, they heard the tanks of the Vietnamese army getting closer and closer and four guards fled.
 The prisoners also managed to flee and, among those, also Bou Meng, who escaped northward with a friend.
 On their way, Bou Meng saw a lot of murdered people.
 They often found corpses lying dead and they took clothes from one of those, eating whatever they could find, such as fruit, roots and so on.

 In 1981, Ung Pech, an ex-prisoner of S-21 (and one of only seven known adult survivors) who had become director of the museum, asked Bou Meng to come back to S-21.
 Bou Meng had never thought about coming back, but he saw it as an opportunity to recount the pain and fear he had suffered, and let both Cambodians and the whole world know about his experiences.

+Bou Meng died in the village of Thommeak Trai in Kandal province, on 14 August 2026, at the age of 85.